jumagari14/RNA-Seq_pipe/readMe.md

 In the main directory, a file _.tabular_ where all the counting results are saved is created.
 This file will mainly be used in the latter normalisation step.

+The main script includes _parallel_ command.
+If this command is not available on the cluster where the analysis is run, the optional script (optional_rna-star.sh) must be run.
 In the current repository, R files to perform the normalisation analysis and to extract extra information about _gff_ files are included.